Principal Researcher

 University of Washington, Seattle

-I received my B.Tech in Electronics and Instrumentation Engineering from Amrita School of Engineering, Coimbatore, India and was a research student at the Indian Institute of Technology, Bombay during my senior year in B.Tech.
+I received my B.Tech in Electronics and Instrumentation Engineering from Amrita School of Engineering, Coimbatore, India and was a Visiting Researcher at the Indian Institute of Technology (IIT), Bombay during my senior year in B.Tech.
 As an undergraduate I gained experience in robotics, MEMS and was a member of SAE India.